 I am trying here to prevent the really foolish thing that people often say about Him: “I’m ready to accept Jesus as a great moral teacher, but I don’t accept His claim to be God.”
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic—on a level with the man who says he is a poached egg—or else He would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God: or else a madman or something worse.
 You can shut Him up for a fool, you can spit at Him and kill Him as a demon; or you can fall at His feet and call Him Lord and God.
 But let us not come with any patronising nonsense about His being a great human teacher.
 He has not left that open to us.
 He did not intend to.

 Lewis later concluded: “Now it seems to me obvious that He was neither a lunatic nor a fiend: and consequently, however strange or terrifying or unlikely it may seem, I have to accept the view that He was and is God.”

-[I realize that I've just barely scratched the surface regarding the historical evidence for Jesus, and that I haven't addressed here any of the counter arguments.
+[I realize I've just barely scratched the surface regarding the historical evidence for Jesus, and that I haven't addressed here any of the counter arguments.
 This is why I'm devoting an entire series to this topic.
 I would encourage you to be clear about what you believe about Jesus before tackling the exact nature of Scripture.
 I believe in the Bible because I believe in Jesus, not the other way around.]